INFO-698-InfoSci-Capstone/ai-xr/README.md

 - Stable Diffusion: Used for advanced/AI-generated textures.
 Requires model weights and GPU support.

 ---
+## Future Work

+- **Room-scale Texture Application:**
+  Extend the platform to apply generated textures to entire rooms or multiple objects within a room, rather than just individual pieces of furniture as is currently supported.

+- **Dockerization & Cloud Deployment:**
+  Create Dockerfiles and deployment scripts to make the platform easy to deploy on any server or cloud provider.

+- **AR/VR Integration:**
+  Add support for real-time texture preview and interaction in Augmented Reality (AR) and Virtual Reality (VR) environments, possibly using WebXR or similar technologies.

+- **Custom Texture Upload & Editing:**
+  Enable users to upload their own textures or edit generated textures (e.g., adjust color, scale, or pattern).

+---

 ## Authors & Contributions
 Meghashree n @Lucifer970901  - data handling,instance segmentation and gradient mapping,